-No customer wants to stomach a price increase, as they feel challenged in passing on their increase in costs to their customers and end-users.
-Sadly though, as long as central banks control our currencies through their inflation tax, salespeople will need to keep up by increasing prices.
+No customer wants to stomach a price increase.
+Sadly though, as long as central banks control our currencies, salespeople will need to keep up by increasing prices.
 It’s simple arithmetic of more currency chasing the same amount of products and services.

 Not only are buyers trained to say ‘no’ to price increases, but most buyers also avoid meeting to so much as allow sellers to discuss price increases.
 Fortunately, yours is a well-trodden path.
 Our expert sales negotiation trainers have mapped out your journey for you, drawing from various modules taken from our B2B Sales Negotiation Training.